Sam Spencer

 Samuel Spencer (18 January 1902 – 1987) was an English footballer who played in the English Football League for Bristol Rovers, New Brighton and Stoke.

 Career

 Spencer was born in Middlesbrough and joined Stoke in September 1921 from amateur side Oakhill.
 He played once for Stoke in the 1921–22 season, in a 1–0 win against Coventry City on 11 March 1922.
-He left the Victoria Ground at the end of the season and went and joined New Brighton.
+He left the Victoria Ground at the end of the season.
+He went and joined New Brighton.
 Spencer then went on to play for Mid Rhondda, Aberdeen, Bristol Rovers, Port Vale and Winsford United whilst he also had a second spell with New Brighton.